webplatform/docs/tutorials/MSEPrimer/index.md

 {{Summary_Section|This guide gives you a basic look at Media Source Extensions, what they are, and how to use them to do add-on free video streaming.
 An example is presented that uses MSE and MPEG-DASH file to stream content from a single video file as source and used XMLHttpRequest to get segments.
 This is just one of several ways to stream content.}}
 {{Tutorial
 |Content====Introduction===
-Media Source Extensions (MSE) as adds buffer-based source options to HTML5 media for streaming support.
+[http://www.w3.org/TR/media-source/ Media Source Extensions (MSE)] as adds buffer-based source options to HTML5 media for streaming support.
 Previously, you had to download a complete video file to play, or use an add-on like Silverlight or Adobe Flash to stream media.
 With MSE, no client add-ons are required for streaming.
 Additionally, you can stream video from a standard HTTP server.
 A special media server is not required.
-The [http://samples.msdn.microsoft.com/Workshop/samples/media/mpdParseExample.html example] described here uses un-prefixed APIs, and runs in IE11.
+The [http://samples.msdn.microsoft.com/Workshop/samples/media/mpdParseExample.html example] described here uses un-prefixed APIs, and runs in Internet Explorer 11.
 It loads in the latest Chrome, but won't load because the source video is MP4.

 ===MSE Overview===
 The primary addition to HTML5 media is the MediaSource object.
 The MediaSource object takes the place of a file URL as the src on a video object.